xabbu42/Master/arbeit.md

 *global* prehistory of a $(⊃ □)$ rule, which by the *local* definition
 \label{defcut} is not a local prehistoric family.

-To handle proof terms $s⋅t$ in the next chapter, we will also need a rule for modus ponens under $□$.
-We therefore introduce here the new rule $(□Cut)$ as follows:
+To handle proof terms $s⋅t$ in the next chapter an additional rule for modus ponens under $□$ is necessary.
+We therefore introduce here the new rule
+$(□Cut)$ as follows:

 \Begin{definition}[$(□Cut)$ rule]